Take this Free Career Quiz to Find Your Career Path

 Here is a quick free career quiz that will help you identify the ideal new career path:

-Ask at least five different friends, family members or colleagues the following questions and take note of the answers (you can send it out via email to them, ask them over the phone or photocopy and distribute):
+Ask at least five different friends, family members or colleagues the following questions.
+Take note of the answers (you can send it out via email to them, ask them over the phone or photocopy and distribute).

 - What do you think is my greatest strength?